top of page

 • Competitive interest rates

-• Lower down payment for qualifying loans/borrowers
+• Lower down payment options for eligible borrowers

 • Higher loan amount limits

-• A broader range of property types
+• A wider range of property types may be financed

 Cons:

-• A credit score of 620
+• A minimum credit score of 620 is usually expected

 Fixed-Rate Mortgages (Conventional, FHA, and VA):